ulixee/platform/datastore/docs/basics/extractor-context.md

 #### **Arguments**:

-- function [`Runner`](./runner.md) The Runner instance to run.
+- function [`Extractor`](./extractor.md) The Extractor instance to run.
 - options `object`.
 Parameters to run the crawler.
-This parameter will default all values to the context. eg, the payment, authentication and affiliateId of the caller will be defaulted to the values provided to the original function this RunnerContext has been passed into.
+This parameter will default all values to the context. eg, the payment, authentication and affiliateId of the caller will be defaulted to the values provided to the original function this ExtractorContext has been passed into.
     - payment `IPayment`.
 Override the payment provided to this context.
     - authentication [authentication](#authentication).
 Override the authentication supplied to the calling context.
     - input [input](#input).
 Merge values into the calling input.
-If you are calling a Crawler from a Runner, and you supply only a `maxTimeInCache` value, it will be _added_ to the input values provided to the Runner.
+If you are calling a Crawler from a Extractor, and you supply only a `maxTimeInCache` value, it will be _added_ to the input values provided to the Extractor.
     - affiliateId `string`.
 Override the affiliateId provided to the calling function.

 #### Return Promise/AsyncIterable of schema['Output'] Returns an AsyncIterable streaming results one at a time, or a Promise waiting for all results.
 The objects are the defined Schema Output records.